Hole Farm

 We used the information gathered to develop Hole Farm's woodland design and held our final consultation drop-in days in Great Warley on 2 and 3 September 2022.

-Thank you to everyone who joined us for our first community tree planting day at Hole Farm.
+Thank you to everyone who joined us for our planting days at Hole Farm, helping to lay the roots of this new Community Woodland.

 Credit: Highways England